 #2.
 Keep Things Moving

-Every minute you’re live, you should be doing something to keep viewers watching for the next minute.
+Every minute you stay live, you should be doing something that keeps viewers watching.
 If you can’t keep things moving, see point number one.

 Adapt to the current circumstances.
 Stay light and nimble.
 Change topics or directions based on what’s happening around you and how the audience is responding.

 Provide context.
 Viewers will drop in and out during your live stream, and if they can’t quickly tell what’s going on, they won’t stick around.
-Doing regular “resets,” where hosts announce the program, guest and topic periodically for those just tuning in, is a broadcasting best practice.
+Doing regular “resets,” where hosts announce the program, guest and topic periodically for those just tuning in, is a Facebook Live best practice.